SehuiJang/kotlin_exercise/kotlin-in-action/kotlin_in_action_2e_android_study_priority.md

 Technically, titles of all chapters in TOC are used to produce this document.
 **Therefore, there may be inaccuracies, so it is recommended to view this document just as a reference document.**

-## The perspective from which this document was written
+## The perspective from which this document is written
 This document is written from the perspective of **Kotlin Android development**.
 That is, priority of each chapter is evaluated based on this perspective.